idkwhodatis/LAOBA-s-Fantasy/README.md

 - Run laoba.py

 ## Notice
-Due to ffmpeg, the speed of music might be faster sometimes.
+Due to ffmpeg, the play speed of music might be faster sometimes.
-This Discord bot is designed for personal use, so it does not support multiply instances(guilds) at the same time.
+This Discord bot is designed for personal use, so it does not support multiply instances(channels) at the same time.
-**Multiple Guild Version Working In Progress**
+**Multiple Instance Version Working In Progress**